Hispaniolan greater funnel-eared bat

-The Hispaniolan greater funnel-eared bat (Natalus major) is a funnel-eared bat species endemic to the island of Hispaniola (Dominican Republic and Haiti) in the Caribbean.
+The Hispaniolan greater funnel-eared bat (Natalus major) is a funnel-eared bat species endemic to the island of Hispaniola (in both the Dominican Republic and Haiti) in the Caribbean.
 First described in 1902, it has a complex taxonomic history, with some authors identifying multiple subspecies, now recognised as the separate species Natalus primus and Natalus jamaicensis, and others considering Natalus major to be itself a subspecies of Natalus stramineus.
 It lives primarily in caves and feeds on insects.

 Taxonomy

 The Hispaniolan greater funnel-eared bat was first described scientifically in 1902 by Gerrit Miller as Natulus major.
 The holotype was the skin and skull of a male preserved in alcohol, which was collected "near Savanata", presumed to mean Sabaneta.
 The Cuban greater funnel-eared bat (Natalus primus), described in 1919, has been considered a subspecies of N. major: N. major primus, but is now recognised as a different species by the IUCN.
 Similarly, N. major jamaicensis, described in 1959, is now recognised as a distinct species: Natalus jamaicensis.
 Previous reports of Natalus on the island had also been referred considered Natulus major.

 The genus Natalus was traditionally placed into three subgenera: Natalus, Chilonatalus and Nyctielleus.
 Within this taxonomy, the N. major was placed in the subgenus Natalus, along with the genus's type species the N. stramineus and N. tumidirostris.
 However, morphological analyses in the 2000s supported promoting the subgenera to generic status.
 The genus is characterised by the large, bell-shaped and face-covering natalid organ, by features of the ears and by osteological differences between it and its relatives.
 N. major can be distinguished from other members of its genus by its larger size and differing distribution.
 However, some authors have argued that the N. major should be considered conspecific with the N. stramineus, and conservative estimations that some or all Natalidae species were in fact forms of N. stramineus were common.
 Recent studies which have included N. major within N. stramineus include those by Hugh Genoways and colleagues, supported by a later paper which claimed that there were no "structural" differences between the populations.
 A 2005 study conducted by Adrian Tejedor and colleagues concluded the three populations of Natalus were distinct to a degree that they should be considered separate species, and so the author offered new descriptions of the three.